Advertisement

 “I will divorce you.”

-My 8-year-old—perhaps better known as the only human who can use an entire roll of toilet paper in one sitting in the Drain Destroy Extravaganza of 2016—is a fan of Tushy, but unless he positions himself just so, his little arse doesn’t take up enough space, so the spray (the nozzle is nestled under the lip of the toilet seat) just parkours off his backside and coats the bathroom in a tsunami of icy cold good intentions.
+My 8-year-old—perhaps better known as the only human who can use an entire roll of toilet paper in one sitting—is a fan of Tushy, but unless he positions himself just so, his little arse doesn’t take up enough space so the spray (the nozzle is nestled under the lip of the toilet seat) just parkours off his backside and coats the bathroom in a tsunami of icy cold good intentions.

 “I feel violated,” my friend whimpers after a test drive.
 “It’s like a burst of terror—I’m never going to recover.
-It’s so cold!”(We’re testing the Tushy Classic.
-If you upgrade to the Tushy Spa, which retails for US$119, you can attach it to your hot water supply, which I think would be infinitely more relaxing.)
+It’s so cold!”(We’re testing the Tushy Classic 3.0.
+If you upgrade to the Tushy Spa 3.0, which starts at $175, you can attach it to your hot water supply, which I think would be infinitely more relaxing.)

 “It’s really strong and goes right in my butthole!” says another friend’s eight-year old.
 His mother’s review is simply: “Disturbingly accurate.”

-Jen Gunter, Twitter’s unofficial resident gynaecologist and the author of The Vagina Bible, does think that bidets are just the thing.
+Jen Gunter, Twitter’s unofficial resident gynecologist and the author of The Vagina Bible, does think that bidets are just the thing.

 “I’m totally pro bidet,” she says.
 “Doctors see all kinds of skin issues related to over-wiping and irritation.
 The skin there is quite fragile, and digging around in all the nooks and crannies with toilet paper stimulates your sphincter muscle and will make you leak more stool.
 It’s not uncommon that it takes eight wipes to feel satisfied.
 Bidets are a great alternative—then you just blot ’n’ go.”

 Consuming less toilet paper is part of Tushy’s pitch—they say their bidets only consume 1.3 gallons of water per use, which is a lot less than the 37 gallons (no, really!) it takes to make one roll of toilet paper.
-Agrawal’s father emigrated from India, and a portion of the proceeds from each sale also goes to fund an organization there that builds clean latrines for the poor.
+Agrawal’s father emigrated from India, and a portion of the proceeds from each sale also goes to fund an organization there that builds clean latrines for people who need them.

-In the end I decide I’m indifferent to the Tushy, but it's better for the planet, so it wins a permanent throne-adjacent spot in our home.
-So hey, if you’re still struggling for the perfect Valentine’s gift for that special person in your life, maybe you can send them a Tushy!
-It just may give them a hole new life.
+In the end I decide I’m indifferent to the Tushy, but it's better for the planet, so it has earned a permanent throne-adjacent spot in our home.

 By signing up, you agree to our terms of use and privacy policy.
 You may unsubscribe at any time.